noahcui/bochengcui.github.io/index.md

 ### Experience

-\*University of New Hampshire College of Engineering and Physical Sciences, September 2021- Present **Teaching Assistant. \***TA for 1 ungraduated-level and 1 graduate-level CS courses.
+*University of New Hampshire College of Engineering and Physical Sciences,    September 2021- Present
+    **Teaching Assistant.
+        ***TA for 1 ungraduated-level and 1 graduate-level CS courses.
 (System area)

-\*University of New Hampshire College of Engineering and Physical Sciences, September 2021- Present **Programming Assistance Center Consultant. \***Programming Consultant, helping students with programming.
+*University of New Hampshire College of Engineering and Physical Sciences,     September 2021- Present
+    **Programming Assistance Center Consultant.
+        ***Programming Consultant, helping students with programming.

-\*University of New Hampshire College of Engineering and Physical Sciences, February 2021- June 2021 **Computer Science Grader \***Grade for 2 computer science courses.
+*University of New Hampshire College of Engineering and Physical Sciences,    February 2021- June 2021
+    **Computer Science Grader
+        ***Grade for 2 computer science courses.

-\*Intel China, Ltd., China Team leader June 2015 - May 2017
+*Intel China, Ltd.,                                                             J une 2015 - May 2017
+    **Team leader
-\*\*Lead a team to participat in the Excellent Student Program.
+        ***Lead a team to participat in the Excellent Student Program.
 Learned how to lead a team.

 ```markdown
 Syntax highlighted code block